Bake to the roots

 • 0

-• 16
+• 20

 • 5

 We are baking Christmas cookies pretty much every year, and some of them we do over and over again.
 The classics, you could say.
 We have a bunch of Christmas cookies we do constantly with the same old recipe that has been used for decades.
-But we also got cookies that are based on classics, but kind of »reinterpreted« from time to time.
+But we also got cookies that are based on classics but kind of »reinterpreted« from time to time.
 These Biscoff Thumbprint Cookies aka.
 Engelsaugen, for example.
-They are based on a classic recipe for Engelsaugen with jam filling, but here the filing is delicious Biscoff spread.
+They are based on a classic recipe for Engelsaugen with jam filling, but here the filling is delicious Biscoff spread.
 So good!

 Anyway.
 Whatever name you prefer – the cookies are delicious.
 There is no doubt about that.
 No matter if they are filled with Biscoff spread, chocolate, or jam.
 All so good!
 Any type of filling will add moisture to the cookies and make them softer with time.
 That’s something I like about these cookies – the longer they are stored (properly), the better they get.
 After a few days in a cookie box, they basically melt in your mouth when you eat one…

 As I said already – this type of cookie is usually baked around Christmas.
 I think that’s a big mistake.
 You can bake and enjoy these cookies all year round!
 Why only bake them in winter?
 I mean… when adding »Christmassy« spices like gingerbread spice or speculoos spice, I can understand that those cookies are a better fit around Christmas.
 But the plain ones with jam only?
-They are delicious any day of the year ;)
+They are delicious any day of the year.

 Whenever I bake these cookies here for Christmas, I often combine them with other Christmas cookies, like Almond Marzipan Logs or Hazelnut Macaroons.
 If you take a look at the recipe, you will see there are no whole eggs used, only egg yolks.
 This means we have spare egg whites.
 Not enough to make scrambled eggs or an omelette with egg whites only, but enough to use in a second Christmas cookie recipe.
-One that needs egg whites only for the dough ;) You say you’re killing two birds with one stone here – no food waste and more cookies for everyone.
-I call that a win-win situation ;P
+One that needs egg whites only for the dough.
+You say you’re killing two birds with one stone here – no food waste and more cookies for everyone.
+I call that a win-win situation.

 On the other hand – if you have leftover egg yolks from another cookie recipe, these cookies are perfect to get rid of those egg yolks.
 For example, if you use royal icing somewhere to decorate cookies, you will end up with some leftover egg yolks if you use egg whites to prepare the icing.
 Win-win again.
-Well… and whenever we are not in the mood for some additional baking, we have a super easy solution to get rid of excess egg yolks or egg whites without throwing them: our French Bulldog Bruno.
-He loves to take care of stuff like that.
-He is a living vacuum cleaner for leftovers ;P

-Engelsaugen | Bake to the roots
+German Engelsaugen | Bake to the roots

 Click on the picture to get to the recipe –